 Loading the reel

 3. With 35mm only: Start the film off just on the reel grooves before turning out the light - but do not pull it out too far.
-There’s usually a few inches of blank film before your exposed frames start.
-A 120 (or 620) film must not be unrolled accept in the dark!

 6. When you reach the end of the film, cut it carefully with scissors and finish off loading it on the reel with a few more twists.
 This ensures it is away from the edge of the reel (and therefore the tank) and helps the movement of developer around it.

 7. Place the reel and loaded film into the tank, reel side down.